polanty/paypalLandingPageClone/README.md

 # paypalLandingPageClone

-Certainly!
-Here's a sample GitHub description for your PayPal landing page project:

 PayPal Landing Page

 This project is a responsive PayPal landing page designed using Sass CSS.
 It features a visually appealing layout with a carousel segment and seamless responsiveness across various screen sizes.